 Congratulations – you are engaged!
 You probably can’t keep your eyes away from your ring, you look at your fiancé in a completely new way (oh my God!
 Fiancé!) and your pinterest board is full of wedding dress ideas.
-Your family and friends can’t stop asking questions – what’s the date?
+Your family and friends can’t stop asking questions.
+When is the wedding?
 Do you have a venue yet?
-Am I going to be your bridesmaid?
-Sounds familiar, doesn’t it?
-Don’t feel overwhelmed – planning a wedding should be enjoyable, not stressful, so take things slowly if you want to.
-And in the meantime – celebrate with an engagement shoot, and I’m going to throw in a few ideas of what to wear for pre-wedding photos!
+Have you picked your bridesmaids?

 Engagement photos are all about being yourselves, enjoying a romantic time together and being madly in love.
 It’s something special to look back on and a chance to create those photographs you’ve always dreamt about.
-As a wedding photographer Dublin, I do a lot of pre-wedding shoots with my wedding couples, and I love them as a chance to get to know each other before the big day.
-If you’re still not convinced, have a look here for my 7 reasons why you should take engagement photos.
+As a wedding photographer , I do a lot of pre-wedding shoots with my wedding couples, and I love them as a chance to get to know each other before the big day.
+If you’re still not convinced, I have 5 more reasons for you!

-What to Wear for Pre-Wedding Photos
+What to Wear for Engagement Photos

 Express who you are

-Let it flow!
+Let it flow